khallaftaha-cmyk/Cloud_Notes_API/README.md

 ---

-## 🏗️ Core Engineering Principles
+##  Core Engineering Principles

-The architecture of this application is founded on four pillars of modern software engineering: type safety, stateless security, persistent versioning, and environment parity.
+The architecture of this application is founded on four pillars of modern software engineering: type safety, stateless security, persistent versioning, and environment parity

-[Image of a RESTful API architectural diagram]

 ### 1. High-Performance Asynchronous Design
 The system is built using an **Asynchronous Server Gateway Interface (ASGI)** pattern.
 By leveraging Python's `asyncio` through the **Uvicorn** server, the API can handle high-concurrency workloads without blocking execution threads.